SamirGiri197/Zip_Solver-with_LLM/README.md

 cd src
 python zip_llm_test.py --num-runs 10 --llm-provider llm_name --gui True/False --board-size 5 #or you can use defaults or chnage in zip_llm_test.py
 ```
+## Where to find logs
+Log files will be generated at src folder with LLM_name-Grid_size-Timestamp.
+It contains LLM responses.
+Or wandb logs can be seen at src/wandb/run_name/files/output.log.

 ## Project Structure